andrelmreis/GACD_CourseProject/CodeBook.md

 - The activities files for the test (y_test.txt) and train (y_train.txt) groups were merged and added as a new column to the dataset;
 - The numbering scheme for the activities variable was replaced by the actual labels for the activities;
 - The data set was grouped by activity and subject's ID respectively;
 - The final tidy data set contains the average of each variable for each activity and each subject.
-There are 180 lines (6 activities for 30 subjects) and 81 columns.
+There are 181 lines (6 activities for 30 subjects + Variable Names) and 81 columns.